thedarredondo/data-science-fundamentals/README.md

 ## Suggestions on grading

 The main purpose of this course is to get students to think about modeling decisions.
-I encourage you to create a grading plan that focuses on how students
+I encourage you to create a grading plan that
-- explain and justify their decisions
+- focues on how students explain and justify their decisions
 - rewards creativity in written, oral, and visual presentation.

 My personal grading scheme: